 Much of what I have to share as an art therapist comes from my more basic experience as a human being who tends to make sense of life playing with paint and crayons.
 In establishing a lifetime habit of doing this, I’ve come to appreciate the deep and far-reaching benefits art can have as a tool for healing and relaxation, personal growth and expression, cognitive development, self-realization, spiritual awareness, just plain FUN… The list goes on.

-I opted to study at the Toronto Art Therapy Institute to enhance my ability to help people experience art making, and also as a challenge to move beyond what I was used to into new territory (however resonating with longstanding interests in psychology and psychiatry).
-Through student placements I gained clinical experience in immigrant & refugee outreach (Community Matters Toronto / Lighthouse), eating disorders (Toronto General Hospital), cancer care (Gilda’s Club), substance addictions (D.A.R.E. program), geriatrics (Baycrest), mental health (House of Compassion), at-risk youth in a psychiatric setting (Youthdale) and with First Nations people (Hamilton Regional Indian Centre).
+I opted to study at the Toronto Art Therapy Institute to enhance my ability to help people experience art making, and also as a challenge to move beyond what I was used to into new territory (however resonating with longstanding interests in psychology).
+Through student placements I gained clinical experience in immigrant & refugee outreach (Community Matters Toronto / Lighthouse), eating disorders (Toronto General Hospital), cancer care (Gilda’s Club), substance addictions (D.A.R.E. program), geriatrics (Baycrest), mental health (House of Compassion), at-risk youth (Youthdale) and with First Nations people (Hamilton Regional Indian Centre).

-While my current practice of therapeutic art is centered on group and community-based models, I also offer individual sessions.
-To find out more or to discuss your personal goals, contact me at email@example.com
+After graduating I began to focus my attentions, variously, on cross-cultural work and mental health settings.
+My current practice of therapeutic art is centered on group and community-based models.
+To find out more or to discuss your personal goals, contact me at firstname.lastname@example.org